MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductCondition.md

 ---
 title: "ProductCondition"
 subtitle: "Scripts"
-description: "Contains the methods used to manage the product group."
+description: "Contains the methods used to manage the condition product group."
 author: Matt-UX

 ms.author: matrob